I'm self-employed - what expenses do HMRC let me claim for tax purposes?

 What is an allowable expense?

-HMRC has rules on what an allowable expense is.
-In general, to be able to get tax relief on an expense, these must be costs that are for business purposes only — things like office equipment, staff and training costs.
+There are rules that HMRC sets out based on legislation on what an allowable expense is.
+In general, to be able to claim expenses (which reduces your profit, and therefore your tax), these must be costs that are for business purposes only — things like office equipment, staff and training costs.

 They should also be “wholly and exclusively” for your business.
 Personal expenses are costs not directly associated with your business and are not considered to be allowable expenses.
 It means you can’t claim everyday clothing or lunch (unless, for instance you’ve gone away to a conference outside your usual routine).

 By practice, for some costs which have both business and personal purposes – for instance internet broadband costs and your mobile phone - you can claim an allowable expense for the business part of the cost.
-HMRC expects you to use a reasonable method to divide these costs between personal and business.
+Unless the personal use is totally incidental, HMRC expects you to use a reasonable method to divide these costs between personal and business.

-Allowable expenses can also include several things that you may be unaware of, for example donations to charity (including National Trust membership), legal and financial costs, marketing costs and subscriptions.
+Allowable expenses can also include several things that you may be unaware of including legal and financial costs, marketing costs and subscriptions.

 Here’s a quick reference table below to help you determine whether an expense is ‘allowable’ – and can be used to reduce the amount of tax you pay - or not.
 If you use untied, you’ll simply tag these as "business expenses” as you go.